Asian brown cloud

 The Indian Ocean brown cloud or Asian brown cloud is a layer of air pollution that recurrently covers parts of South Asia, namely the northern Indian Ocean, India, and Pakistan.
-Viewed from satellite photos, the cloud appears as a giant brown stain hanging in the air over much of South Asia and the Indian Ocean every year between January and March, possibly also during earlier and later months.
+Viewed from satellite photos, the cloud appears as a giant brown stain hanging in the air over much of the Indian subcontinent and the Indian Ocean every year between October and February, possibly also during earlier and later months.
 The term was coined in reports from the UNEP Indian Ocean Experiment (INDOEX).
-It was found to originate mostly due to farmers burning stubble in Punjab and to lesser extent Haryana.
+It was found to originate mostly due to farmers burning stubble in northern Indian states such as Punjab, Haryana, and Uttar Pradesh, as well as in the Punjab region of Pakistan.
 The debilitating air quality in Delhi is also due to the stubble burning in Punjab.

 The term atmospheric brown cloud is used for a more generic context not specific to the Asian region.

 Causes

 The Asian brown cloud is created by a range of airborne particles and pollutants from combustion (e.g., woodfires, cars, and factories), biomass burning and industrial processes with incomplete burning.
 The cloud is associated with the winter monsoon (October/November to February/March) during which there is no rain to wash pollutants from the air.